CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_device_claim.html.markdown

 ---
+subcategory: "appliance"
 layout: "intersight"
 page_title: "Intersight: intersight_appliance_device_claim"
-sidebar_current: "docs-intersight-data-source-appliance-device-claim"
 description: |-
   DeviceClaim managed object represents a user initiated claim request for claiming an endpoint device.
 There can be many DeviceClaim managed object for a given endpoint device when users claim and unclaim devices repeatedly.
 Claiming an endpoint device is a multi-step operation.
 The Intersight Appliance